28 October 2016

 Flowing style and abdominal breath

 This type of flowing class works so well with flowing movements.
-For example, groups of 2, 3 or more poses, in little series.
+For example, groups of two, three, or more poses, in little series.
 The best known example being: plank or all fours, moving into chaturanga or knees chest chin to floor, or even lowering oneself gently to the floor,followed by sphinx, cobra, or updog, finishing with child or mountain/down dog.

 Sun salutes can be done slowly, with the abdominal breath.
 Dancing warrior.
 Or even just a vinyasa flow class followed by some relaxing poses at the end, finishing with a few restorative poses.